Ogalo/Nijenge_Invest/README.md

 #### Nijenge is a web platform that brings both Entrepreneurs and Investors to bring a vision into reality.
 #### By Harrison Omondi Otieno, a student at Moringa School
 ## Description
 This is a web page that is the same as the one given for reference.
 It is fully coded in HTML, CSS and JavaScript.
 It is user-friendly and functional.
+It uses email validator-pizza-node API to prevent use of temporary emails while signing up.
 ## Setup/Installation Requirements
 * There is one main folder
 * A sub-folder of assets which has images, css and JavaScript files.